snisarg/snisarg.github.io/_posts/2019-07-06-project-accountability.markdown

 categories: blog
 comments: true
 ---
 A friend asked me what I achieved in 2017 in December.
-For someone who takes pride in not wasting time, I was surprised at how little I had to show for.
+As someone who takes pride in not wasting time, I was surprised at how little I had to show for.
 Sure, I moved to Seattle, started a job after grad school and finally exercised regularly, but I couldn't fully describe how I spent 11.5 months.

-I started thinking of ways I can be accountable for for my time.
+I started thinking of ways I can be accountable for my time.
 I wanted a system where I can reflect back on how I spent my time, and if that was spent doing what I really wanted to do and if it's helping me achieve my long-term goals.

 # Tools